 Your kid will blow minds in the cafeteria with the OmieBox, which includes an insulated, sealable bowl that keeps food hot or cold without spilling — or removes completely to make way for a tasty sandwich.
 It’s leak-proof and has removable dividers to fit different sizes and types of foods.

 Suck UK’s Dino Case is a toothy T-Rex head with a moveable jaw that uses two gleaming rows of teeth and a muzzle carrying strap to keep carrot sticks, crust-free sandwiches, and Fruit Roll-Ups safe.
-It’s made out of food/drink-safe plastic, weighs about a pound ⏤ in case your kid isn’t working out yet ⏤ and is recommended for ages 3 and up.
+The back-to-school lunch box is made out of food/drink-safe plastic, weighs about a pound ⏤ in case your kid isn’t working out yet ⏤ and is recommended for ages 3 and up.

 JJ Cole Snack Bags